-The meteorological records include a series of tidal readings and meteorological data recorded between 1837–77 at Port Arthur by Thomas Lampiere, the Deputy Assistant Commissary General at the Port Arthur penal settlement.
+Among these is a series of tidal readings and meteorological data recorded at Port Arthur between 1837 and 1877 by Thomas Lampiere, the Deputy Assistant Commissary General at the Port Arthur penal settlement.

 Research Centre opening hours

 The research centre is shared between the National Archives and the Tasmanian Archive and Heritage Office.
 Researchers can access both Commonwealth and state records from the one location.

 Entry to the National Archives is free.